Visiting the Guinness Storehouse is a must for Stout drinkers, but what if you don’t like dark beer — or beer at all?

 Where to stay near the Guinness Storehouse

-- Ashling Hotel — Only a little over a half mile (1.1 km) from the Guinness Storehouse, this four-star boutique hotel is centrally located to public transportation and several Dublin attractions.
+- Ashling Hotel — Only a little over a half-mile (1.1 km) from the Guinness Storehouse, this four-star boutique hotel is centrally located to public transportation and several Dublin attractions.
 The Ashling Hotel offers 226 stylish rooms, including family rooms with varying bed sizes for adults and children, luxury suites, and accessible rooms.
-Rated 4.5 out of 5 by more than 5,400 TripAdvisor users, it ranks as the No. 1 Best Value hotel near the Guinness Storehouse.
 Click here now to check availability for your travel dates!

 - Harding Hotel — Centrally located to Dublin attractions, this three-star hotel offering single rooms is a more budget-friendly option for solo travelers.
-Rated 4.5 on TripAdvisor, Harding Hotel has accessible rooms, an on-site restaurant and bar, and is a short walk to Temple Bar.
+The hotel has accessible rooms, an on-site restaurant and bar, and is a short walk to Temple Bar.
 Plus, you are only a 20-minute walk from the Guinness Storehouse.
 Check availability or book your room now!

 - Hilton Dublin Kilmainham — Where I stayed when I went to the Guinness Storehouse, this four-star Hilton hotel is across the street from the Kilmainham Gaol and about 1.25 miles (2 km) from the Guinness Storehouse.
 As a Hilton Honors member, I was able to stay here using points earned from my Hilton credit card and past hotel stays.
-Upon check in, I was upgraded to a room with a balcony overlooking Dublin.
-It’s also rated 4.5 by other travelers on TripAdvisor, and you can read more reviews or book your stay!
+Upon check-in, I was upgraded to a room with a balcony overlooking Dublin.
+You can read more reviews or book your stay!

 - InterContinental Dublin — This elegant five-star IHG hotel is located in the Ballsbridge area, about 3.5 miles (5.7 km) from the Guinness Storehouse.
-Rated 4.5 by TripAdvisor travelers, it ranks as No. 15 out of 154 Dublin hotels on TripAdvisor.
 If you seek a tranquil luxury hotel with park views, book your stay now!

 When traveling in Dublin, a visit to the Guinness Storehouse is a must-have experience.
 Even if you are not a stout — or even a beer — drinker, I recommend the Guinness Storehouse for its interactive approach to sharing the beer brewing process.
 Of course, if you enjoy a proper pint, a visit here is a no-brainer!

-Pin this to your Pinterest for future trip planning!
+Save the image below to your Ireland board on Pinterest for future trip planning!